National Legal Hotline

 Where both parties can agree on how much child support is to be paid and how they may sign a written agreement to that effect.
 The agreement is then registered with the Department of Human Services (Child Support) (DHS) (also known as the Child Support Agency), who can collect and distribute payments as per the agreement.

 There are two forms of child support agreement:

 - Binding agreement: this type of agreement allows you to determine the amount of support to be paid without an assessment from DHS first.
 Payments may by less than the amount DHS would otherwise have assessed and can be paid directly from one party to the other, without the involvement of DHS.
 The payments are also permitted to be paid as a lump sum.
-You must obtain independent legal advice before signing a binding agreement, and it can only be revoked or varied by application to the Family Court.
+You must obtain independent legal advice before signing a binding agreement, and it can only be revoked or varied by application to the Federal Circuit and Family Court.